edulinq/quizgen/README.md

 #### Docker Compilation

-The QuizGen can compile PDFs using [Docker](https://www.docker.com/) with the `--pdflatex-use-docker` flag.
+The QuizComp can compile PDFs using [Docker](https://www.docker.com/) with the `--pdflatex-use-docker` flag.
 The Docker image used for compilation is [ghcr.io/edulinq/pdflatex-docker](https://github.com/edulinq/pdflatex-docker/pkgs/container/pdflatex-docker) (see the [repository here](https://github.com/edulinq/pdflatex-docker) for more details).
 This image includes `pdflatex` and most [standard LaTeX packages](https://packages.ubuntu.com/jammy/texlive-latex-extra) for generating PDFs.
 Ensure Docker is running and accessible by the current user (typically via the Docker daemon).
 The basic usage is as follows:
 ```
-python3 -m quizgen.cli.pdf.create <path to JSON file> --pdflatex-use-docker
+python3 -m quizcomp.cli.pdf.create <path to JSON file> --pdflatex-use-docker
 ```

 ### Math Equations in HTML